• Skip to main content

 This general rule of “bilateral symmetry” is true for all sets of teeth, both primary (baby) and secondary (the permanent teeth).

-FYI – Deciduous teeth are similar to permanent ones.
+FYI – Deciduous teeth are pretty similar to permanent ones.

 While baby tooth anatomy (size and shape) is different from their adult counterparts, milk teeth are otherwise very similar in nature to permanent ones.

-Confusingly, when a deciduous tooth has finally fallen out, it often looks rootless and possibly even hollow.
-But during the bulk of its functioning years, each tooth does have one or even multiple roots and contains live nerve tissue in its center, just like adult teeth do.
+Confusingly, when a deciduous tooth has finally fallen out, it typically looks rootless and possibly even hollow.
+But during the bulk of its years of service, each tooth does have one or even multiple roots and contains live nerve tissue in its center, just like permanent teeth do.

 Tooth eruption – When do a child’s deciduous teeth come in?
 In what order?

-- Although a child’s primary set of teeth begin to calcify in utero (before the child is born), they typically don’t become visible in the mouth until about age 6 months.
+Although a child’s primary set of teeth begin to calcify in utero (meaning before the child is born), they typically don’t start to come in until around age 6 months.
+Then, by age 2 to 2 1/2 years, usually all have erupted and are fully in place.

 The precise age at which a child’s baby teeth come in can vary.
 Some children get their teeth relatively early, others comparatively later.